iDheer/Bank-Management-System/README.md

 # 📖 **Bank Management System** 💼🏦

 Welcome to the **Bank Management System** project!
 This system allows users to manage bank accounts efficiently, supporting operations such as account creation, deletion, transactions, and balance management.
-This README will guide you through the structure, logic, and usage of the system, based on the `q1.c` implementation.
+This README will guide you through the structure, logic, and usage of the system, based on the `bank.c` implementation.

 # Author
-**Shreyas Mehta (Original `bank.c` concept), Adapted for `q1.c`**
+Adapted for `bank.c`

 ---